 Verdict: Tie

-Impact drivers are much more compact than drills, and both Hercules and DeWalt do a good job of keeping their designs compact.
-Makita and Milwaukee have the most compact designs.
+While impact drivers are generally more compact than drills, both Hercules and DeWalt excel at maintaining compact designs.
+However, Makita and Milwaukee offer the most compact designs in the market.

-Hercules has a head length of 5.8 inches and a height of 7.5 inches (without batteries).
-DeWalt's head is 1/2" (5.3") shorter and slightly taller at 7.7".
-The head length restricts you more than the tool height when entering tight spots, which gives DeWalt an advantage here.
+Hercules boasts a head length of 5.8 inches and a height of 7.5 inches (without batteries).
+DeWalt has a slightly shorter head length at 5.3 inches and a height of 7.7 inches.
+The head length is more restrictive when working in tight spaces, giving DeWalt the advantage here.

 Verdict: DeWalt